Nov. 13, 2018, City Council unanimously approved the 2019 Rate Case and 2019 Budget.

-Although the proposed 2019 budget is $41.8 million less than our 2018 budget, rate increases are necessary for water and wastewater services to recover the proposed revenue requirement for those services.
+Although the 2019 budget is $41.8 million less than our 2018 budget, rate increases are necessary for water and wastewater services to recover the proposed revenue requirement for those services.
+There are no rate changes for electricity and natural gas.

 Like many water utilities across the United States, our system is old and in need of ongoing repair and refurbishment.
 We are conducting condition assessments and facility plans to support long-term asset management goals.